changabv/pancreatic-cancer-classification/README.md

     pip install -r requirements.txt
     ```

-4. **Download the GSE28735 dataset and extract it into the project directory.**
+4. **Download the GSE28735 dataset and extract it into the project directory**.

 5. **Run the classification model**: